A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

 The advantage of our approach is threefold.
 First, by dichotomizing the marginal effect and acknowledging the model uncertainty, we generalize the Shapley value and the Banzhaf value under the same framework.
-They differ in prior distributions which quantify the likelihood of modeling scenarios, but their prior distributions are not unique.
-Next, also from the dichotomization, we introduce a concept of bias and discover the symmetry in the Banzhaf value and asymmetry in the Shapley value.
+They differ in prior distributions, which quantify the likelihood of modeling scenarios, but their prior distributions are not unique.
+Next, by also using the dichotomization, we introduce a concept of bias and discover the symmetry in the Banzhaf value and asymmetry in the Shapley value.
 We suggest a simple way to adjust the asymmetry.
-Simulations show that our bias-adjusted solutions perform exceptionally well, compared with a few variable selection methods used in practice, such as stepwise regression, information-based subset search, and LASSO (e.g., Tibshirani, 1996).
-Lastly, we introduce a new value solution based on binomial distributions which embraces the Banzhaf value and which links the Shapley value by compounding.
-It is as tractable in expression and calculation as the Shapley value and the Banzhaf value; it allows the expected model size from the probability distribution to be consistent with the actual model.
+Simulations show that our bias-adjusted solutions perform exceptionally well, compared with a few variable selection methods used in practice, such as stepwise regression, information-based subset search, Lasso (Tibshirani, 1996), and its adaptive version (Zou, 2006).
+Lastly, we introduce a new value solution based on binomial distributions, which embraces the Banzhaf value and which links the Shapley value by compounding.
+It is as tractable in expression and calculation as the Shapley value and the Banzhaf value.
+The new value allows the expected model size from the probability distribution to be consistent with the actual model.